solsword/research_notes/readings/notes.md

     * Projection--The enemies of the colonizers are actually to blame.
     * Fragmentation--The blame is shared by several groups.
 - Historicization--It happened long ago, and is no longer relevant.
+    * Erasure--It no longer affects anyone.
-- Mythologization--Colonization is inevitable.
+- Naturalization--Colonization is natural or inevitable.
     * Victim-blaming--The colonized brought colonization upon themselves.
+    * Normalization--Everyone at that time considered it normal.
 - Condemnation--The colonized deserved it.
     * Vilification--The colonized were worse than the colonizers.
     * Conflation--Both sides were colonizers.
-    * Counter-Accusation--Both sides were to blame for the events.
+    * Counter-Accusation--Neither side is blameless.
+- Disaggregation--Colonization was not systemic or intentional
 - Justification--It was not actually bad.
     * Inversion--It was good actually.
     * Minimization--It wasn't that bad.
     * Valorization--The benefits outweigh the harm.
+    * Legitimization--Everything was consensual.
+    * Compensation--It was bad, but the harm has been more than made up for.

 Specific excuses: